- Feature Name: drain-range

 Collections

-already have ranged drain, so they are complete.
+HashMap and HashSet already have .drain(), so they are complete;

 their elements have no meaningful order.